martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 WT_MAX_STREAM_DATA and WT_STREAM_DATA_BLOCKED capsules are not used and so are prohibited.
 Endpoints MUST treat receipt of a WT_MAX_STREAM_DATA or a WT_STREAM_DATA_BLOCKED capsule as a session error.

+## Ordering and Reliability

+Capsules are sent on a reliable, ordered transport.
+Therefore, the rules in QUIC regarding reordering of MAX_STREAM frames do not apply.
+An endpoint MUST NOT send a WT_MAX_STREAMS or WT_MAX_DATA capsule that does not increase the stream or data limit, respectively.
+An endpoint MUST treat the receipt of a capsule with the same or lower limit as a previous capsule of the same type as a protocol violation.

 # Negotiation {#negotiation}